 - Legs are long, up to 3 to 5 inches long.

-- Coloring is a brown, fairly solid color with little patterning (with variation among species).
+- The coloring is a brown, fairly solid color with little patterning (with variation among species).

 - Variation between sexes means that the female spider has a larger body, but the male has longer legs.

 - Personality is shy, with a tendency to avoid human interaction.

 The bite of the Huntsman spider can be painful, but it is not poisonous.
 However because this spider is sometimes confused with the armed spider of Brazil or the large brown recluse, both of which do have a deadly bite, the Huntsman is sometimes thought to be dangerous.

 It can be differentiated from the brown recluse by the violin marking on the 3/8-inch-long body of the brown recluse.
 Neither the Huntsman nor the brown recluse is usually aggressive, but if either is disturbed or handled, it may bite.